Are You Looking For Hot Stock? Newell Brands Inc. (NWL)

-Volatility remained at 4.92% over last week and shows 5.52% volatility in last month.
-Market risk that established with market trade and it is measured by beta factor.
-Beta indicator lies at 1.
-Risk is measured on the beta factor, if beta is higher than 1 then risk is higher and if beta is lower than 1, then risk will be low.
-VOLATILITY is also measured by ATR an exponential moving average (14-days) of the True Ranges.
-ATR value stands at 0.91.

-Newell Brands Inc. (NWL) exchanged 4972066 shares on hands in most recent trading session and observed an average volume with 4.68M shares.
-The stock acknowledged active focus on shares in the last trading session.
-NWL disclosed a change of 5.49% and its listed share value at $14.23 in Tuesday trading period.
+Newell Brands Inc. (NWL) exchanged 6754994 shares on hands in most recent trading session and observed an average volume with 4.77M shares.
+NWL disclosed a change of -11.53% and its listed share value at $12.28 on Friday trading period.
 This company belong to USA Country and part of Consumer Goods sector.
-It has a market capitalization of $6.02B.
+It has a market capitalization of $5.20B.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

-A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
-It is highly popular among traders, mostly because of its simplicity.
-It works best in a trending environment.
-Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is positive from its 20 days moving average with 10.05% and trading from 50 days moving average with 0.77%.
-The stock price is performing along declining drift from its 200 days moving average with -17.32%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
-The charting software plots the moving average as a line directly into the price chart.

-Currently Relative Strength Index (RSI-14) reading of stock is 56.58.
-RSI reading varies between 0 and 100.
-Speed and change of stock price movement is measured by the RSI momentum oscillator.
-J. Welles Wilder developed Relative Strength Index (RSI) that is used most commonly as momentum indicator.
-Commonly when RSI goes below 30 then stock is overload and stock is overbought when it goes above 70.
-30 to 70 are considered a normal reading of a stock.
-General trend, finding deviations and failure swings can be detected by using RSI.

 PERFORMANCE REVIEW: